 Must-Have Invoice Fields and Why They Matter

-- Client Details: Full name, billing address, and project reference number
+- Client Details: Full name, billing address, and project reference number ensure proper routing

-- Invoice Number & Date: Unique identifier and issue date to track payments
+- Invoice Number & Date: Unique identifier and issue date to track payments and maintain compliance

-- Service Description: Clear breakdown of completed work
+- Service Description: Clear breakdown of completed work that aligns with contract terms

-- Payment Terms: Due date, accepted payment methods, and late payment policies
+- Payment Terms: Due date, accepted payment methods, and late payment policies set expectations

 Legal Requirements by Industry